Updated November 2013

 When to keep the original item.
 Items sent to you for review may be retained (for your personal use only) once you have reviewed them.

 Reviews in other publications.
-You may find yourself asked to write a review of the same book or paper for another publication.
+You may find yourself asked to write a review of the same item for another publication.
 In general, the community is best served by reviews written independently.
 If you have already been asked by another publication to review an item, please let us know and we will transfer it to another reviewer.

 Write to us.
-We invite all reviewers to write to our Reviewer
+We invite reviewers to write to our Reviewer Data

 Services Department (firstname.lastname@example.org)